nim-lang/Nim/doc/manual.md

 6. Conversion match: `a` is convertible to `f`, possibly via a user defined `converter`.

-There are two major methods of selecting the best matching candidate, namely counting and disambiguation.
-Counting takes precedence to disambiguation.
-In counting, each parameter is given a category and the number of parameters in each category is counted.
+Each operand may fall into one of the categories above; the operand's highest priority category.
+The list above is in order or priority.
+If a candidate has more priority matches than all other candidates, it is selected as the resolved match.

 For example, if a candidate with one exact match is compared to a candidate with multiple generic matches and zero exact matches, the candidate with an exact match will win.

-In the following, `count(p, m)` counts the number of matches of the matching category `m` for the routine `p`.
+Below is a pseudocode interpretation of category matching, `count(p, m)` counts the number of matches of the matching category `m` for the routine `p`.

 A routine `p` matches better than a routine `q` if the following algorithm returns true: